 Sexual Abuse At Kiwanis Vocational Home And Olympia Kiwanis Boys Ranch

-Pervasive and Systematic Abuse at the Kiwanis Vocational Home (KVH or Coffee Creek Center) and the Olympia Kiwanis Boys Ranch (OKBR): Were You a Group Home Victim?
+Pervasive and Systematic Abuse at the Kiwanis Vocational Home (KVH or Coffee Creek Center) and the Olympia Kiwanis Boys Ranch (OKBR): Are You a Group Home Survivor?

 We know of multiple complaints so far.
 The state has already spent at least $50 million settling these cases as discreetly as possible.